-2.5.6.9 2014 Self-Administered Questionnaire (SAQ)
+2.5.6.9 2016 Self-Administered Questionnaire (SAQ)

-The 2014 Self-Administered Questionnaire (SAQ), a paper-and-pencil questionnaire, was fielded during Panel 18 Round 4 and Panel 19 Round 2 of the 2014 Medical Expenditure Panel Survey (MEPS).
+The 2016 Self-Administered Questionnaire (SAQ), a paper-and-pencil questionnaire, was fielded during Panel 20 Round 4 and Panel 21 Round 2 of the 2016 Medical Expenditure Panel Survey (MEPS).
 The survey was designed to collect a variety of health status and health care quality measures of adults.
 All adults age 18 and older as of the Round 2 or 4 interview date (AGE42X >= 18) in MEPS households were asked to complete a SAQ.
-The questionnaires were administered in late 2014 and early 2015.
+The questionnaires were administered in late 2016 and early 2017.

 The variable SAQELIG indicates the person's eligibility status for the SAQ.
 SAQELIG was used to construct the variables based on the SAQ data.
-SAQELIG was coded "0" (Not Eligible For SAQ) if there was no record for person in the round, if the person was deceased or institutionalized, moved out of the US, moved to a military facility, if the person's disposition status was inapplicable, or if the person was less than 18 years old.
-SAQELIG was coded "1" (Eligible For SAQ and Has SAQ Data) if a SAQ record existed for the person in Round 2 (for Panel 19) or Round 4 (for Panel 18).
+SAQELIG was coded "0" (Not Eligible For SAQ) if there was no record for the person in the round, if the person was deceased or institutionalized, moved out of the U.S., moved to a military facility, if the person's disposition status was inapplicable, or if the person was less than 18 years old.
+SAQELIG was coded "1" (Eligible For SAQ and Has SAQ Data) if an SAQ record existed for the person in Round 2 (for Panel 21) or Round 4 (for Panel 20).
 SAQELIG was coded "2" (Eligible For SAQ, But No SAQ Data) if no SAQ record existed for the person in the round.

-If a person was unable to respond to the SAQ, the questionnaire was completed by a proxy, indicated by the variable ADPRX42 (ADPRX42 > 0).
+If a person was unable to respond to the SAQ, the questionnaire was completed by a proxy, indicated by the variable ADPRXY42 (ADPRXY42 > 1).
+Prior to 2015, the variable ADPRX42 indicated the relationship of the proxy to the adult.
+Starting in 2015, the response categories for proxy relationship are collapsed in a new variable, ADPRXY42, and ADPRX42 has been dropped from the file.
 For the SAQ variables, a code of "Inapplicable" (-1) was assigned if a person was not eligible or was eligible but no data existed based on SAQELIG (SAQELIG was coded "0" or "2").
 If a person was not assigned a positive SAQ weight, all SAQ variables, with the exception of SAQELIG, were coded "Inapplicable" (-1).
 When a gate question answer was set to "No" (2), follow-up variables based on the gate question were coded as "Inapplicable" (-1).
 When a gate question answer was set to "Refused" (-7), "Don't Know" (-8), or "Not Ascertained" (-9), follow-up variable answers were left as reported.
-A special weight variable (SAQWT14F) has been designed to be used with the SAQ for persons who were age 18 and older at the interview date.
-This weight adjusts for SAQ non-response and weights to the US civilian noninstitutionalized population (see Section 3.0 "Survey Sample Information" for details).
+A special weight variable (SAQWT16F) has been designed to be used with the SAQ for persons who were age 18 and older at the interview date.
+This weight adjusts for SAQ non-response and weights to the U.S.

+civilian noninstitutionalized population (see Section 3.0 "Survey Sample Information" for details).
 The variables created from the SAQ begin with "AD".